hyperbaton/cft/README.md

 needs.
 If their needs are satisfied and their happiness increases, they can upgrade to higher classes; however, if they get unhappy, they can demote to a lower class.
-- The **leader staff** can be used to designate a home (by right clicking on doors while crouching) or know current state of a Xoonglin.
+- The **leader staff** can be used to designate a home (by right clicking on doors while crouching), detect structures (by right clicking on a structure's key block) or know current state of a Xoonglin.
 - The first Xoonglins will spawn spontaneously, but from then on, they will mate to increase their population.
 However, they will always respect a given social structure (a relation on the amount of Xoonglins of each class).
 - You can compete with other players for getting the biggest and happiest Xoonglin population.
 The commands `\happinessLadder`, `\populationLadder` and `\socialstructure` give rankings and information on your Xoonglins.
-- The social classes and needs are fully configurable and customizable via datapacks, so it's possible to build a tailored experience for any modpack.
+- The social classes, needs, structures and jobs are fully configurable and customizable via datapacks, so it's possible to build a tailored experience for any modpack.
 - **Social Class Browser**: Press `V` to open an interactive screen showing the full social class hierarchy as a visual graph, with clickable nodes to view each class's needs, stats, and upgrade/downgrade conditions.
 - **Jobs**: Xoonglins can be assigned jobs through their social class.
-Jobs define what a Xoonglin does during the day, with work quotas and daily progress tracking.
+Each social class can have multiple possible jobs, and each Xoonglin will randomly pick one.
+The player can manually change the job of a Xoonglin among the available ones.
+- **Structures**: Buildings in the world can be recognized and validated by the mod.
+Homes are a special type of structure, but other structure types (workshops, farms, monuments) can also be defined and used by jobs and needs.
+- **Equipment**: Xoonglins can wear items and armor in any equipment slot, driven by equipment needs.

 ## Datapacks

-It is possible to configure the social classes and needs of Xoonglins via datapacks, and any aspect of them can be configured.
+It is possible to configure the social classes, needs, structures and jobs of Xoonglins via datapacks, and any aspect of them can be configured.

 Some sample classes and needs come packaged with the mod, but they are only intended as examples for the possibilities of the mod.
 It is strongly advised to create a